danny-baker/deploy-beast-datascience-vm/README.md

 Open a notebook

-Download data

 You now have a beast.
 Well if you are on the free account it's probably only 4 cores.
 But the same applies whether you have 4 cores or 400.
-It's all running the same OS so i you get familiar with this now, you will be ready to upgrade when the free trial is over.
+It's all running the same OS so if you get familiar with this now, you will be ready to upgrade when the free trial is over.

 Enjoy.